DirkEilander/compound_floodrisk/README.rst

 compound flood modelling
 ------------------------

-This repository contains all scripts and necessary data to reproduce the local SFINCS model simulations and analysis performed for:
+This repository contains all scripts and necessary data to reproduce the simulations and analysis performed for:

-Eilander, D., Couasnon, A., Muis, S., Ikeuchi, H., Dullaart, J., Yamazaki, D., Winsemius, H. C., & Ward, P. J. (submitted).
+Eilander, Dirk; Couasnon, Anaïs; Sperna Weiland; Frederiek C., Ligtvoet, Willem; Bouwman, Arno; Winsemius, Hessel C.; Ward, Philip J. (submitted).
-A globally-applicable framework for compound flood hazard modeling.
+Modeling compound flood risk and risk reduction using a globally-applicable framework: A case study in the Sofala region.
 Natural Hazards and Earth System Sciences Discussions.

 Getting started
 ---------------

-1. Clone or download the repository and unzip all zip files in the "1_data" and "3_model/CMF" folders.
+1. Clone or download the repository and unzip all zip files in the "1_data" folder.
 2. Install a conda environment based on the environment.yml file within this repository, see code below.
 3. Then, follow the notebooks contained in the 2_code folder.